DC's final limited application period for medical cannabis retailers closes Aug, 29, 2024.

-All businesses that are not on the list will be at risk for enforcement.
+All businesses not registered with ABCA will be at risk of enforcement.

 K&M is currently helping D.C. conditional licensees open shop in 2024.